Mulfarion/ESP8266-Weather-Station-AccuWeather/README.md

 # EN

 ESP8266 AccuWeather Weather Station is an informer project using data from the AccuWeather site.
 It has several screens that switch on tap on the screen.
+Support two language.

 # Installation and launch
 1. Connect the screen to the ESP8266 as shown below.